Grants & Loans

 If a student is selected for verification and submits all documentation and the funds are disbursed during the semester, the student's Pell Grant will be based on hours locked in at the college's census date and the valid SAR.

-If the student selected for verification submits verification documentation after the term has ended and is still enrolled, the amount of disbursement will be based on the valid EFC and the hours attempted at the college' census date.
+If the student selected for verification submits verification documentation after the term has ended and is still enrolled, the amount of disbursement will be based on the valid SAI and the hours attempted at the college' census date.

 If the student is no longer enrolled or ceases to be eligible, the student can submit verification documentation and receive a late disbursement (120 days after the last date of enrollment).
 However, the amount of disbursement will be based on the highest SAR and hours completed, regardless.